openebs-archive/openebs-docs/docs/faq.md

 <h3><a class="anchor" aria-hidden="true" id="replica-count-2-in-a-single-node-cluster"></a>Can I use replica count as 2 in StorageClass if it is a single node cluster?</h3>

-In case user mention replica count as 2 in StorageClass in a single node cluster, OpenEBS will not schedule on the same node and it will not even create the volume from 0.9  version onwards.
-It is required to match number of replica count and number of nodes available in the cluster.
+In case user mention replica count as 2 in StorageClass in a single node cluster, OpenEBS will not create the volume from 0.9  version onwards.
+It is required to match number of replica count and number of nodes available in the cluster for provisioning OpenEBS Jiva and cStor volumes.

 <h3><a class="anchor" aria-hidden="true" id="backup-restore-openebs-volumes"></a>How backup and restore is working with OpenEBS volumes?</h3>
 OpenEBS cStor volume is working based on cStor/ZFS snapshot method using Velero.
 For OpenEBS Local PV and Jiva volume, it is based on restic method using Velero.

 <h3><a class="anchor" aria-hidden="true" id="customized-values-not-peristed-after-reboot"></a>Why customized parameter values set on default OpenEBS StorageClasses are not getting persisted after restarting maya-apiserver pod or restarting the node where maya-apiserver pod is running? </h3>
 StorageClass created by m-apiserver are owned by it and it tries to overwrite them upon its creation.

 </br>